 What’s this in your dish?

 Aloe gel can be consumed both ways, raw as well as cooked.
 Peel off the leaf and trim off the spikes and the bottom part.
 Slice and scoop the gel and wash off the bitter latex.
-Collect the gel in a jar and store in the fridge.
-In the freezer it will stay for a few weeks.
+Collect the gel in a jar and store it in the fridge.
+In the freezer, it will stay for a few weeks.
 If you are cooking aloe remember, it releases water when cooked.

 Take your drink up a notch with aloe

 There are many interesting ways you can consume aloe gel for its thanda effect.
 Kick your smoothie up a notch.
 When you are making a smoothie drop a spoonful of refreshing aloe gel and blitz it.
 Now go get energized.
 Not a fan of drinks?
 That’s fine, just add aloe gel to your drinking water and guzzle.
 You can also lace your delicious salad with bite-size pieces of aloe vera.
 It works best if the salad is slightly spicy as the cool aloe cubes give you a nice fresh burst in the mouth.